A Less Invasive Approach

 - Acute Stroke

-Benign prostatic hyperplasia (BPH) is the non-cancerous growth of the prostate gland, causing the prostate to be enlarged.
-BPH affects approximately 50 percent of men in their 50s and as many as 90 percent in their 70s and 80s.
+There are now minimally invasive treatments available for men diagnosed with an enlarged prostate.
+Benign prostatic hyperplasia (BPH) is the non-cancerous growth of the prostate gland, causing the prostate to be enlarged putting men at risk for developing urinary tract infections, bladder stones, blood in the urine and incontinence.
+BPH affects approximately 50 percent of men in their 50s and as many as 90 percent of men in their 70s and 80s.

 To learn more about stroke treatment options at CHI St. Alexius Health, click here.